MiliLab/SPEX/README.md

 # ⭐ Citation

-If you find TiMo helpful, please consider giving this repo a ⭐ and citing:
+If you find SPEX helpful, please consider giving this repo a ⭐ and citing:

 ```latex
 @article{SPEX,